 Simplicity Zen Podcast interview in March, 2023

-Berry Crawford interviews Doug about growing up in Houston, New Jersey, Wisconsin, and California and what eventually drew him to Buddhist practice.
-From there it moves into various topics pertaining to what science tells us about Buddhist practice.
+Berry Crawford interviews Doug about growing up in Houston, New Jersey, Wisconsin, and California and what drew him to Buddhist practice.
+From there it moves into various topics pertaining the neuroscience of meditation, affective emotions and consciousness.

 This was filmed on the Google campus on March 21, 2016: YouTube Video